tshepang/blog/content/Apocalypto (2006).md

 is the best of them.
 There is also excellent casting and directing, and an interesting story that's spoiled by some plot holes:

--   how far can a human outrun a jaguar?
+- How far can a human outrun a jaguar?
--   how close can a 30m+ waterfall be to an ocean?
+- How close can a 30m+ waterfall be to an ocean?
--   how long can a human run with a wound that bad?.
+- How long can a human run with a wound that bad?.

 Anyways, back to the good stuff: The environment where the human sacrifices take place is among the richest ever committed to screen, and